bandlab/Guide/about/team.md

 [headshot]

-Ben’s music and technology career began early.
-A drummer since the age of six, he studied technology at school.
-Ben left college to freelance and run his own e-learning business.
-But his interest in electronic music and DJing grew, and he came to London to get experience via internships.
+A drummer from the age of six, Ben started his music and technology career early.
+He studied technology at school, before leaving college to freelance as a developer.
+As his interest in electronic music and DJing grew, Ben moved to London to gain invaluable industry experience.

-He started at a company called [AEI Media](http://aeimedia.co.uk) as a marketing intern and went from there to become a key member of the team, building their live streaming and e-commerce platform.
-From AEI, Ben moved to [Vice](http://vice.com) to work on their ad sales and internal business apps.
+He joined [AEI Media](http://aeimedia.co.uk) as a marketing intern, quickly becoming a key member of the team.
+During his time with the business, Ben built AEI's live streaming and e-commerce platform.
+Ben then joined [Vice](http://vice.com) to work on both their ad sales and internal business software.

-The idea that would become Chew came out of Ben's time at AEI; live streaming was a critical way of pushing new content and promoting AEI's releases to a global audience.

-Meeting Chew co-founder Wil Benton was a turning point.
-Ben had been introduced to Wil the year before and loved his writing style and approach to life on his blog FatKidOnFire.
-The duo started what was then a sideline project - a project that turned into something more.
+Ben met Wil Benton in 2013; having previously been a fan of Wil's music, tech and culture blog FatKidOnFire.
+The duo started working together on what was then a sideline project...

 With the help of a start-up loan, Chew officially came into being at the start of 2014.
-The core of a live streaming platform was there, but Wil and Ben lacked focus.
-Towards the of the year, Chew cost clients as much as £500 per month to use the platform, but the duo had become more of a production company than a platform.

-At the end of 2014, Chew was accepted into the [Ignite](http://ignite100.com) accelerator program, which helped Ben and Wil re-focus and re-build the platform into what it is now.
+The core of a live streaming platform was there, but the duo lacked experience and focus.
+At the end of the year, Chew joined the [Ignite](http://ignite100.com) accelerator program, giving Ben and Wil the focus and time to refine Chew into what it is now.
 Since then, Chew has seen a rapid increase in the number of DJs and music fans coming into the community.

 ## Wil Benton